Black-tailed crake

 The black-tailed crake (Zapornia bicolor) is a species of bird in the family Rallidae.
 It is found in Bangladesh, Bhutan, China, India, Laos, Myanmar, Nepal, Thailand and Vietnam.

 Description

 It is slate-gray with a chestnut brown back.
 Its eyes are red.
 Its slender legs are pinkish-red.

 Its natural habitat is subtropical or tropical moist montane forests.

+Diet

+It is omnivorous, eating a wide range of foods including invertebrates, insects (particularly parasites off of large animals), fish, frogs, seeds of aquatic plants, bird eggs, worms, mollusks, grass, and berries.